 Many of the older buildings on Grand Turk reflect the colonial and British-Bermudian heritage.
 This is best seen on Front Street and Duke Street in Cockburn Town.
 Donkeys, and horses, first introduced in the salt industry days as a means of transportation, can still be seen roaming freely.

-The only museum in the country is located on historic Front Street, and a range of artefacts (including a thousand year-old Lucayan duho, or ceremonial chair).
-The Molasses Reef Wreck collection displays artefacts from the oldest European shipwreck recovered in the Western Hemisphere.
+Turks and Caicos National Museum is located on historic Front Street, and houses a range of fascinating displays, including a thousand year-old Lucayan duho, (a ceremonial chair), and artefacts from the Molasses Reef Wreck, which was the oldest European shipwreck excavated in the Western Hemisphere.

 The National Museum on Front Street, Grand Turk.